WolframResearch/Sublime-WolframLanguage/README.md

 This requires Wolfram System 12.1 or higher.

+You can use either Mathematica or the free Wolfram Engine.

 If you do not have the Wolfram System installed, then download and install the free [Wolfram Engine](https://www.wolfram.com/engine/).

 1. Install [Package Control](https://packagecontrol.io/installation)